rwunderer/dynatrace-tcp_socket-plugin/README.md

 This plugin tries to open a tcp socket from a Dynatrace ActiveGate to the ip address and port configured.

-It reports an *OK availability event* to Dyntrace if successful, *ERROR* otherwise.
+It reports an *OK availability event* to Dynatrace if successful, *ERROR* otherwise.

 ## Installation